 Football Game Day

-Construction Updates: (as of April 2023) Progress on Vandy United facility projects is under way.
+Construction Updates: (as of August 2023) Progress on Vandy United facility projects and campus utility projects are underway.
 Please abide by signage and avoid construction areas on game days.

 In compliance with the Southeastern Conference, FirstBank Stadium operates with a clear bag policy for all home football games.
 Please consider this policy when choosing the items that you bring into the stadium.